-The increased cost trend through state fiscal year 2004 reflects the increased number of projects in state fiscal years 2001, 2002 and 2003.
+The increased cost trend through fiscal year 2004 reflects the increased number of projects in fiscal years 2002 and 2003.
 The increased work volume resulted in higher awards and overall costs.
 The decrease in 2005 can be attributed to the lower work volume and increased competition among contractors.
 The increase in 2006 can be primarily attributed to inflationary pressures.
 The ideal status is no deviation in the estimated vs. final project cost, or 0 percent.

-Very few states provide data for this measure, and most prefer to keep it confidential.
-The graph below shows how MoDOT performance compares with another state in this region.
+While a number of states track construction costs, very few provide data for total project costs.
+Fewer still compare estimated total project costs to final total project cost.
+The graph below shows how MoDOT performance compares with neighboring Nebraska^{}.
 In 2002 and 2004, the performance of both states was nearly the same.
 In other years, it varied substantially.